 If you want to prevent or treat a neurodegenerative disease, our Springfield clinic offers antioxidant supplements.
 Antioxidants are crucial to optimal health.
 Why?
 Because they fight free radicals.
 Free radicals are compounds that can have severe and far-reaching impacts on your well-being.
 For example, when your levels of free radicals become too high, your body experiences oxidative stress, a phenomenon known to contribute to the aging process and neurodegenerative diseases like Alzheimer’s and Parkinson’s.
-In order to combat oxidative stress, our clinic in Springfield recommends taking an antioxidant supplement.
+In order to combat oxidative stress, our clinic near Springfield recommends taking an antioxidant supplement.

 Let’s explore the health-protecting power of antioxidants, how they help prevent and delay disease, and what you can do to increase your intake of antioxidants.

 An antioxidant is a type of molecule that fights free radicals.
 Free radicals include unstable nitrogen and oxygen-containing compounds that trigger a process called oxidative stress, which, when present in excess, can damage your cells.
 Your body creates antioxidants to defend against free radicals, but it’s not always enough.
 Quality supplements and foods like fruit, vegetables, and other whole, plant-based foods are critical to support your body’s natural detoxification process.
 Given the power of antioxidants, our experts here near Springfield promote antioxidant supplements as they are great for detoxification.
 Sharlin Health near Springfield wants you to know that it’s the little things that you do now for your health that can have a huge impact on your future health and well-being.